jamesfulford/services-api/README.md

 [Specification](https://docs.google.com/document/d/1wnZu4hu9RsH7COFtpa8af3pQy0NtOGhR54ajZxs61ZE/edit#)

+I used later versions of dependencies.

+`node -v` returns `v12.22.7`.

 ## Overview

 Every User belongs to 1 Organization.
 This is not directly modelled or authenticated, but note that resources must have an `orgId` and APIs should not cross Organization boundaries.